Kevin109/embedded-sbc-subsite/content/posts/future-of-embedded-software.md

 ## 1. Edge AI Is Going Mainstream

-AI is moving closer to the hardware.
+AI is moving closer to the hardware, especially in [single-board computer (SBC) architectures](/posts/sbc-overview/) where compute and control are tightly integrated.
 In 2025, lightweight ML models are increasingly embedded in microcontrollers for real-time decision-making.

 - Frameworks like **TensorFlow Lite** and **Edge Impulse** support MCUs with <1MB flash.
 - Use cases: predictive maintenance, biometric authentication, gesture control.